 With a mass exodus of people (flood- and job-related), the state has faced a surge in abandoned houses, and lower-than-average housing prices.
 U.S. News ranked housing affordability in Louisiana 20th in the nation.
-According to Zillow, the median home value in the state is $141,397, and it’s predicted to go up 1.8% over the next year.
+The median home value in the state is $141,397, and it’s predicted to go up 1.8% over the next year.
 The median rent price is $1,200.

 Potential movers need to take location into consideration, however.
 Only four cities have populations over 100,000, making much of the state rural.
 The majority of the housing, including new construction, is available in the four most populous cities, New Orleans, Baton Rouge, Shreveport and Lafayette.
 If you’re looking outside of the bigger cities, housing can be found that’s cheaper but typically further along in years.
-The average year of when houses were built, according to Zillow, is between 1980 and 1989.
+The average year of when houses were built between 1980 and 1989.

 What all of this means is, if you’re planning a move, you better stick to dryer ground or your move might end up being a tad wetter than you wanted.

 This state is steeped in a rich, diverse history, and has the culture and people to show for it.
 The land occupied by this state was bought by then-president Thomas Jefferson from the French in 1803 as part of the much larger Louisiana Purchase.
 Louisiana became a state in 1812, and quickly became a haven for all types of ethnicities.
 By the 1840s, New Orleans had the biggest slave market in the nation, introducing the African population to the colorful culture that already had settled in the territory.